pdelong42/interests-map/README.md

  - more to come...

 As you can see, this list is mostly on the technical side, but isn't limited to computery things.
+Here are some things that don't really fit into the general theme, but which I still consider interests:

+ - ballroom dancing

+   I haven't had time to put any energy into this hobby in quite a number of years (not since I worked at Rutgers)

+ - music

+   Yes, this is horribly non-specific.
+However, my taste in music is also maddeningly non-specific.

-I'm debating whether to be daring and step outside that box, by including things like ballroom dancing (which I haven't had time to put any energy into in a number of years) and the types of art and music I find interesting (which I really haven't even fully articulated yet, even to myself).
-Music is especially hard to pin-down: I used to be into genres, like prog-rock and ambient, but I get bored easily and I can't find any set of categories that helps describe my tastes (I generally go with "what sounds good", which isn't helpful).
+   I used to be into genres, like prog-rock and ambient, but I get bored easily and I can't find any set of categories that helps describe my tastes (I generally go with "what sounds good", which isn't helpful).

+ - art

+   Again, not terribly descriptive.
+Maybe I'll list sub-generes here as I think of them.

+ - languages (the spoken/written kind)

+   I've studied Japanese in my spare time "for fun", and I'm probably as skilled in it as your average first-grader in Japan (that's probably being a tad generous).

+   I also took five years of Spanish (one year in junior high, and all four years of high-school).
+I can't speak it fluently, and I can only understand every tenth word I hear conversationally.

+   On the whole, I'd say I'm equally good at both languages (for better or for worse).